Entering money in and out of the business (limited companies)

 3. Pay back money owed

 The third way is for the company to pay the director back money it owes to the director.
-This might be for out-of-pocket expenses that have been recorded in FreeAgent, in which case the reason is'Expense Payment'.
+This might be for out-of-pocket expenses that have been recorded in FreeAgent, in which case the Category is 'Expense Payment'.

 Or it might be a different kind of payback, such as a historic loan made by the director to the company which is now being repaid.
-In that case, the reason would be 'Payment from Director Loan Account'
+In that case, the Category would be 'Payment from Director Loan Account' (DLA).

 What are the other reasons in FreeAgent?